scantxt/scantxt/README.md

 ## Scanner guidance

-See more information, including identification and verification here: [scanning-guidance](scanner-guidance.md)
+See [scanner-guidance](scanner-guidance.md) for details on identification and verification.

+## Reporting guidance

+See [reporting-guidance](reporting-guidance.md) for details on reporting endpoints and mechanisms.